Visit artist's studios and venues throughout the PE postcode region

 Kathryn Parsons

-Inspired by true tales of nature, place, history & people… A treasure-trove of mixed media sculptures, miniature porcelain, digital artworks, More
+Inspired by true tales of nature, place, history & people.
+A warm welcome to my garden studio!
+You’ll be able More

 [caption id="attachment_23697" align="aligncenter" width="800"] Battlelines Peterborough, September 29th 2023, a collaboration between Cur_5 and Flourish, two artists drawing about food , here is James Tovey's finished peice, Posca pens on painted board, 4ft x 3ft.[/caption]